systemd/systemd/docs/CGROUP_DELEGATION.md

 If you wonder how to detect which of these three modes is currently used, use `statfs()` on `/sys/fs/cgroup/`.
 If it reports `CGROUP2_SUPER_MAGIC` in its `.f_type` field, then you are in unified mode.
 If it reports `TMPFS_MAGIC` then you are either in legacy or hybrid mode.
-To distuingish these two cases, run `statfs()` again on `/sys/fs/cgroup/unified/`.
+To distinguish these two cases, run `statfs()` again on `/sys/fs/cgroup/unified/`.
 If that succeeds and reports `CGROUP2_SUPER_MAGIC` you are in hybrid mode, otherwise not.